Jose Siri Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

+- The Guardians pitching staff ranks 27th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians' 3.78 team ERA ranks third across all MLB pitching staffs.
+- The Guardians have a 3.81 team ERA that ranks fourth across all league pitching staffs.

-- Guardians pitchers combine to give up the second-fewest home runs in baseball (117 total, one per game).
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (119 total, one per game).

-- His last time out was on Sunday against the Chicago White Sox, when the right-hander went five innings, surrendering two earned runs while allowing four hits.
+- His most recent time out came on Monday against the Toronto Blue Jays, when the right-hander tossed seven scoreless innings while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.